Debates over Contingent Fees

-At Greene & Associates, many of our best cases are difficult ones.
-We appreciate a challenge and give you straitghtforward information about your case.
+At Greene & O’Malley Attorneys at Law, many of our best cases are difficult ones.
+We appreciate a challenge and give you straightforward information about your case.
 Then, we bring our winning approach to every case we take.

 It’s important that you fully understand how contingent fees work, and to be knowledgeable of the details of your specific agreement with your attorney.
-At Greene & Associates, we review the contingency fee agreement with every prospective client and encourage you to review it with your family before signing.
-We never ask you to a sign an agreement in our first meeting.
+At Greene & O’Malley Attorneys at Law, we review the contingency fee agreement with every prospective client and encourage you to review it with your family before signing.
+We never ask you to sign an agreement in our first meeting.

-Some key questions to ask any attorney before entering an agreement:
+Some key questions to ask any attorney before entering an agreement include:

 - What percentage of the recovery do you require?